CutePoisonX/PoisonConvert/README.md

 https://github.com/CutePoisonX/PoisonConvert/wiki

 ## Deinstallation
-If you want to uninstall the program, cd into the source directory and do:
+If you want to uninstall PoisonConvert on a Synology DiskStation, please execute the install script again and select uninstall.

-1) make uninstall

-or perform the following steps:

-1) rm /opt/bin/poisonconvert

-2) rm /opt/etc/PoisonConvert_Settings

-3) rm -r /opt/etc/PoisonConvert_Config-files

-and don't forget to remove the other Config files and the log files.